piper1970/event-booking-microservice/README.md

 ## Architecture Diagrams

-For a system-architecture diagram, see [System Architecture](./data/diagrams/system-architecture.mermaid).
+A system-architecture diagram can be found at [System Architecture](./data/diagrams/system-architecture.mermaid).

-For message-flow diagram, see [Message Flow](./data/diagrams/message-flow-diagram.mermaid).
+A message-flow diagram can be found at [Message Flow](./data/diagrams/message-flow-diagram.mermaid).

 ## Accessing API via Swagger